 Modi calls for World Bank reform at G20 finance meet

-The talks in Bengaluru were expected to focus on the continuing damaging effects of the Covid pandemic and the Ukraine war, as well as debt relief for poorer nations reeling from high food and fuel prices.
+The talks in Bengaluru focused on the continuing damaging effects of the Covid pandemic and the Ukraine war, as well as debt relief for poorer nations reeling from high food and fuel prices.

 "Trust in international financial institutions has eroded.
 This is partly because they have been slow to reform themselves," Modi said by video link as the two-day gathering began.